Trying to Reconcile after Divorce Proceedings Have Started

 Proceed with Caution

-Once a couple has separated, they’re statistically more likely than their married peers to separate again.
+30 percent of couples that separate and then go on to remarry one another end up back in a divorce lawyer’s office.
 Don’t rejoin your bank accounts or make major decisions together that could affect your long-term happiness without consulting your Raleigh divorce lawyer first.
 That way, you’re prepared for any possible outcome and you don’t have to scramble to get your affairs in order should you decide to separate or divorce again.
 If you have children, it’s probably a good idea to take them to see a professional who can help them through the changes they’re facing.